medialab/minet/docs/cli.md

   -c, --cookie COOKIE           Authenticated cookie to use or browser from
                                 which to extract it (supports "firefox",
                                 "chrome", "chromium", "opera" and "edge").
-                                Defaults to "firefox".
+                                Defaults to `firefox`.
 Can also be configured in a .minetrc file as "facebook.cookie" or read from the MINET_FACEBOOK_COOKIE env variable.
   --throttle THROTTLE           Throttling time, in seconds, to wait between
                                 each request.
+Defaults to `2.0`.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.